 Moreover, WHO World Mental Health Surveys analyzed data in a series of 23 community surveys in 21 countries.
-Low and middle-income countries such as Brazil, Bulgaria, Colombia, Iraq, Mexico, and Romania were analyzed.
+Low and middle-income can i buy provigil in thailand countries such as Brazil, Bulgaria, Colombia, Iraq, Mexico, and Romania were analyzed.

 Graham Thornicroft, a professor at the Institute of Psychiatry and lead researcher of the study, gave the following statement.

 “We call on national and international organizations to make adequate resources available for scaling up the provision of mental health services so that no one with depression is left behind.

 Our results indicate that much treatment currently offered to people with depression falls far short of the criteria for evidence-based and effective treatment.”

 Thornicroft followed by saying, “Intriguingly, about half of all people with depression did not think they had a problem that needed treatment and this proportion fell to only a third in the poorest countries.
 This strongly suggests that we also need to support people with depression and their family members to recognize that they have a treatable condition and should seek treatment and care.”